True or false: Countering the claims of Covid-19 vaccine sceptics

-Category: World Hits: 5“Vaccinated people die of Covid-19”, “messenger RNA modifies our genetic code”, “you can transmit the virus even if you’re vaccinated” ...
+Category: World Hits: 10“Vaccinated people die of Covid-19”, “messenger RNA modifies our genetic code”, “you can transmit the virus even if you’re vaccinated” ...
 Anti-vaxxers’ arguments against the Covid-19 shot keep spreading, while the vaccination pace in France slows down.
 But do these arguments hold water?
 FRANCE 24 spoke to Antoine Flahault, an epidemiologist, who countered some of the most common claims.

 Read more https://www.france24.com/en/europe/20210708-true-or-false-countering-the-claims-of-covid-19-vaccine-sceptics